-The insights and recommendations provided by the Ecologic platform are underpinned by a suite of complex physical and financial simulations.
-The following sections provide a high level description of the model basis and assumptions to provide improved transparency and confidence.
+The insights and recommendations provided by the Ecologic platform are underpinned by a set of advanced physical and financial simulations.
+The following sections provide a high-level description of the model basis and assumptions to facilitate peer review, transparency and confidence.

 The HVAC Module calculates the energy and water consumption of a wide range of heating, ventilation and air conditioning equipment using the EnergyPlus simulation program developed by the US Department of Energy.

 The program performs a simulation of the thermal physics of the building at least every 20 minutes throughout the year.

 The primary driver of this simulation is the external meteorological conditions including consideration for external air temperature, humidity, solar radiation, wind speeds and direction.
 This is drawn from Typical Meteorological Year files which provide synthetic but statistically representative meteorological data for approximately 2,200 locations around the world.

 A thermal model is developed to determine the coupled interaction between the indoor conditions and the external environment.
 This involves firstly taking the 2D description of the building geometry provided by the user and generating a 3D model of the building.
 This process includes consideration of a range of building features such as orientation, shading, window areas, eave depths, roof geometry and zoning.
 The building constructions are then applied to model the thermal performance of each building component including their thickness, thermal conductivity, density, specific heat and absorptance.